Fission310/site-v1/_pages/team.md

 Mentor

 Mel has helped us tremendously this year especially in our engineering process.
 Being a mechanical engineer, he has a very solid foundation and can predict all the faults of our designs.
 He has been useful when talking about all of our different hanging mechanisms and he has definitely helped us avoid some disastrous design issues.

-##### Rafael Colón
-Former Coach

-A noticeable gap in this lineup is our former head coach, Rafael Colón.
-While Mr. Colón has since retired, we are extremely grateful for all of the hard work, commitment and insights he has given us throughout the years.
-We are still following many of the precedents that he has set for us, including team-wide meetings at the start of each meeting where everyone, from president to newbie, is able to discuss exactly what we need to accomplish at this meeting.